How to Prep and What to Expect at Birkenau

 Four Tips for Touring Birkenau:

 1.)
 Comfortable shoes- this is an absolute must!
 You will do more walking here than at Auschwitz.
 99% will be outside.
-My visit was cold and rainy, so make sure they can withstand the elements.
+My visit was cold and rainy, so make sure your shoes can withstand the elements.

 2.)
 Don't Smile.
 Take pictures if you feel so obliged, but please refrain from making this seem like a happy moment in your life.
 This sounds trite, but there was a girl a few years back who posted pictures on social media of herself cheesing in front of the ovens.
 Don't be like that.
 It's highly disrespectful, not only to those who suffered and ultimately lost their lives, but also to the visitors.
 Many of the guests touring the grounds have family who perished during the holocaust.
 I can't imagine how they must feel in a place like this.
 The only picture I took of myself below: